tammymakesthings/tammymakesthings/content/md/posts/2020-04-28-literate-emacs-configuration-in-org-mode.md

   ```

 - **The emacs mode-line and header block.** This block will be copied verbatim
   into the top of your `init.el`.
-It's jobs are tomake sure Emacs reads
+Its jobs are to make sure Emacs reads
   the `init.el` file properly and will remind people (ok, it'll remind you) to
   make edits to `init.org` and not to `init.el`.